nickborromeo/repo-invite/README.md

 # repo-invite.

-checking branch protection rule for convo - additional change - and another one one more change
+checking branch protection rule for convo - additional change - and another one - dismissed one more change